makersacademy/chitter-challenge/README.md

 I want to see the time at which it was made

 As a social media user
+So others can let me know what they think
+I want to be able to add comments to peeps

+As a social media user
 So that I can post messages on Chitter as me
 I want to sign up for Chitter